FuelLabs/fuel-specs/specs/protocol/abi.md

 This is a function called `entry_one` that takes one `u64` argument and has no returns.

 This JSON should be both human-readable and parsable by the tooling around the FuelVM and the Sway programming language.
-However, underneath this readable format, it needs to be a well-encoded binary data.
-The sections below specifies the encoding for the function being selected to be executed and each of the argument types.
+There is a detailed specification for the binary encoding backing this readable descriptor.
+The section below specifies the encoding for the function being selected to be executed and each of the argument types.

 ## Function selector
 To select which function you want to call, first, this function must be a _public_ function in a _contract_ type of a Sway program.
 For instance: